MediScribe/docjet-mobile/docs/logging_guide.md

 });
 ```

-Change log levels for any component at any time - even ones with static loggers created before your test!
+Change log levels for any component at any time, even ones with static loggers created before your test!
+The `setLogLevel` call takes precedence.

 ### Testing Log Level Filtering